-Download Cache-Control plugin from the WordPress Plugin Gallery to take control over your website’s caching.
+Download Cache-Control plugin from the WordPress Plugin Gallery to take control of your website’s cache.
 I’ve written up extensive documentation on how the plugin works and how you should configure it.

-One of the biggest worries I had when it comes to deploying caching in front of a WordPress blog was loosing the ability to simultaneously update the front page, taxonomy pages, and feeds when I published a new post.
+One of the biggest worries I’d when it comes to deploying caching in front of a WordPress blog was losing the ability to simultaneously update the front page, taxonomy pages, and feeds when I published a new post.
 Cache-Control for WordPress is the only plugin for setting and managing caching headers that will dynamically reduce cache times when a scheduled post is imminent.

-This means you can set long duration caching headers for most page types, including the front page and feeds, to take full advantage of caching; and have every page be up to date when a new blog post is published.
-There is no extra configuration or anything to think about.
+This means you can set long duration caching headers for most page types, including the front page and feeds, to take full advantage of caching, and have every page be up to date when a new blog post is published.
+There’s no extra configuration or anything to think about.
 As long as a post is scheduled, the caching duration will be reduced to a few seconds after the blog post is scheduled to be published.